This day course gives you the opportunity to explore this traditional craft. During the day you will make a 20cm square stained glass panel.

 - Please note that you will not be able to work in the studio unless supervised by the tutor.

-- The studio will not be accessible during the lunch and dinner breaks.
+- The studio will not be accessible during the lunch break.